chef/chef-workstation/docs-chef-io/content/workstation/getting_started.md

 {{< foundation_tabs_panel active="true" panel-id="tls-cli" >}}
 If you interact with your Chef Infra Server from the command line, then you will need to:

-- Retrieve your user private key, the `USER.pem` file, from your Chef Infra server and save it in your Chef directory
+- Retrieve your user private key, the `USER.pem` file, from your Chef Infra Server and save it in your .chef directory
 - Configure the `knife` tool
 - Use `knife` to download and save your server's digital certificates